Are You Shaky? Your Doctor Can Help

 Surgery is also an option – and it has an even higher success rate.
 Dr. Walter explains that in about 80 percent of cases, surgery can significantly reduce or completely eliminate tremor.
 One surgical approach involves a brain pacemaker.
 “This causes the tremor to melt away, allowing patients to suddenly be able to do something they may not have been able to do for the past 20 or 30 years.”

-Benjamin Walter, MD, is the Director of the Movement Disorders Center and the Medical Director of the Deep Brain Stimulation Program at University Hospitals Case Medical Center.
+Benjamin Walter, MD, is the Director of the Movement Disorders Center and the Medical Director of the Deep Brain Stimulation Program at University Hospitals Cleveland Medical Center.